otago/ebs/readme.md

 This extension allows a SilverStripe instance communicate with Tribals EBS4 Student Management System via a web service.
-You can customise your own read only web service, giving you full access to the student database.
+You can customise your own read only web service queries, giving you full access to the student database.

 ![Tribal logo](images/tribal_logo.jpg)